-Lindsay Wong is a Vancouver-based journalist.
+Lindsay Wong is a Vancouver-based author.
 She holds a BFA in creative writing from the University of British Columbia and an MFA in literary nonfiction from Columbia University.

-Wong's debut memoir The Woo-Woo is a darkly comic story of her dysfunctional family who blame their woes on ghosts and demons when they should really be on anti-psychotic medication.
-The Woo-Woo was a finalist for the 2018 Hilary West Writers' Trust Prize for Nonfiction.
+Wong's debut memoir The Woo-Woo is a darkly comic story of her dysfunctional family who blame their woes on ghosts and demons.
+The Woo-Woo was a finalist for the 2018 Hilary West Writers' Trust Prize for Nonfiction and was defended by Joe Zee on Canada Reads 2019.
+CBC Books named Wong a writer to watch in 2019.

 - The CBC Books winter reading list: 15 Canadian books to read this season

-- Rejected multiple times, Lindsay Wong's memoir is now a finalist for Canada's biggest nonfiction prize
+- Rejected multiple times, Lindsay Wong's memoir is now a finalist for Canada Reads

 - Lindsay Wong's favourite Canadian book of 2018: That Time I Loved You by Carrianne Leung